AV-Text/AVX/README.md

 The latest architecture is highly modular.
 Earlier works were much more monolithic.
 While monolithic applications can be built faster, they are more fragile, difficult to refactor, and exhibit maintenance issues over the long haul.
 While a modular architecture is more labor-intensive initially, it's way easier to refactor.
 Modularity facilitates incremental improvements that can be accomplished in shorter timeframes.
 In other words, it takes longer on the onset, but it's way better over time.
 The downside of modularity is a more complicated build sequence.
 However, most of my user-base is constrained to the AV-Bible application (that application is pre-built and distributed as binaries on the Microsoft App Store.
 If you need help building sources, please ping me.

 Consumers of AVX-Framework directly target a single dotnet assembly, namely AV-Engine.
 However, additional publicly available classes are exposed in AVX-Lib and NUPhone.
 Consequently, AV-Engine consumers can reach into public methods in those assemblies.
 The other dependencies are mostly opaque.
-The seven modules that compose the framework, along with file dependencies, are depicted in Figure-1 below:
+The seven modules that compose the framework, along with file dependencies, are depicted in Figure 1 below:

 ![](AVXSearch/AVX-Framework.png)

-**Figure-1**: AVX-Framework dependency diagram [revision #3C02]
+**Figure 1**: AVX-Framework dependency diagram [revision #3C02]

-Evidenced by Figure-1, serialization is used for parameters when crossing language-boundaries.
+Evidenced by Figure 1, serialization is used for parameters when crossing language-boundaries.
 Parameter serialization, for in-proc cross-language invocation, is used in lieu more granular parameter-marshalling, because it is both more efficient and less fragile than marshalling.
 In-proc method invocations that do <u>not</u> cross language boundaries utilize POCO (plain old C# objects \<or\> plain old C++ objects).
 The table in Figure 2 identifies serialization formats used for inputs and outputs per module, along with repository references.

 | **Module**  *(repository)*<br/>source code folder            | **Input**                                                    | **Output**                                                   |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |